-From the viewpoint of management, variable costs are easier to adjust and are more in their “control,” while fixed costs must be paid regardless of production volume.
+From the viewpoint of management, costs classified as “variable” are easier to adjust and are more in their control, while fixed costs must be paid regardless of production volume.

 For example, a company executive’s base salary would be considered a fixed cost because the dollar amount owed by the company is outlined in an employment contract signed by the relevant parties.

-But the bonus portion of the executive’s compensation is a variable cost since the bonus is performance-based compensation and contingent on the company reaching certain targets thresholds on performance metrics such as:
+But the bonus portion of the executive’s compensation is “variable” since the bonus is performance-based compensation and contingent on the company reaching certain targets thresholds on performance metrics such as:

 Variable Cost Formula

-More specifically, variable costs are equal to the total cost of materials plus the total cost of labor, which are the two main types of variable costs.
+More specifically, a company’s VCs equals the total cost of materials plus the total cost of labor, which are the two main types.

-Alternatively, variable costs can also be calculated by multiplying the cost per unit by the total number of units produced.
+Alternatively, a company’s VCs can also be calculated by multiplying the cost per unit by the total number of units produced.

-The average variable cost — also known as the variable cost per unit — equals the total variable costs divided by the total output (i.e. units produced)
+The average VC — also known as the “variable cost per unit” — equals the total VCs incurred by a company divided by the total output (i.e. the number of units produced)

 Suppose that a consulting company charged 1,000 hours of services to its clientele.

-If the consulting company continues to scale and the number of clients (and hours billed) increases, the variable costs also increase — which can place downward pressure on the company’s profit margins (i.e. requiring more hiring, more complex organizational structure).
+If the consulting company continues to scale and the number of clients (and hours billed) increases, the variable costs also increase — which can place downward pressure on the company’s profit margins (i.e. requiring more hiring and a more complex organizational structure).

-- High Operating Leverage → Lower Proportion of Variable Costs
+- High Operating Leverage → Higher Proportion of Fixed Costs

-- Low Operating Leverage → Higher Proportion of Variable Costs
+- Low Operating Leverage → Lower Proportion of Fixed Costs

 If a company has low operating leverage — i.e. a higher percentage of variable costs — then each incremental dollar of revenue can potentially generate lower profits because variable costs would offset any increases in revenue.